docsforadobe/after-effects-scripting-guide/docs/properties/propertybase.md

 - `Animator1`
 - `Animator2`

-In this example, “Animator 1” and “Animator 2” are contained in a PropertyBase called “Text Animators.”
+In this example, "Animator 1" and "Animator 2" are contained in a PropertyBase called "Text Animators."
 This parent group is not displayed in the user interface, and so the two child properties are not indented in the Timeline panel.

 **Type**